WHERE UNICORNS ARE MADE

 Cynthia’s steady vision has made Folklore Farm a place where every detail matters — from the health of each horse to the experience of every rider who walks through the gate.
 It’s a farm that combines expertise with genuine care, blending high-level training and everyday joy into something that’s truly special.

 Marisol Jimenez began her equestrian journey at just seven years old, and by fifteen she knew she wanted to dedicate her life to the horse industry.
-Her passion for every facet of horsemanship — from daily care and training to the art of correct, balanced movement — shines through in all that she does.
+Her passion for every facet of horsemanship, from daily care and training to the art of correct, balanced movement shines through in all that she does.

-As Assistant Trainer at Folklore Farm, Marisol plays an active role in the development and education of both horses and riders across the discipline’s of dressage, hunters, and jumpers.
+As Training Assistant at Folklore Farm, Marisol plays an active role in the development and education of both horses and riders across the discipline’s of dressage, hunters, and jumpers.
 She brings the same focus and integrity to competition that she does to everyday training — proving that excellence and kindness can go hand in hand.
 Marisol is passionate about bringing awareness to the importance that horses who are physically balanced, mentally content, and developed through thoughtful training are the true foundations of a long-term successful partnership.

 Driven by her dedication of continuing education, Marisol actively seeks opportunities to expand her knowledge and refine her skills, both in and out of the saddle and show ring.
 Her goal is to help riders and horses reach their fullest potential together, proving that true performance comes from balance, trust, and joy in the work.